Ronald Volkman: 2025

 Volkman made his club debut for Parramatta in round 1 of the 2025 NRL season against Melbourne which saw the side lose 56-18.

 Following two lacklustre performances at halfback to start the year, Volkman was demoted to the NSW Cup by head coach Jason Ryles ahead of Parramatta's round 3 match against Canterbury.

-On 21 May, the Eels announced that Volkman signed a one year extension.
+On 21 May, Parramatta announced that Volkman signed a one-year extension.

+2026

+On 2 September 2026, Parramatta announced Volkman had re-signed for a further two years.
+Volkman played 19 matches for Parramatta in the 2026 NRL season and was considered by many critics to be one of the team’s best performers despite the club finishing 13th on the table.